pwitab/sos-access/docs/source/sos_access_protocol.rst

          :caption: WGS84

          <position>
-            <pos>E597295E0176288</pos>
+            <pos>N597295E0176288</pos>
          </position>

 .. todo::

-   Contact SOS Alarm and clarify what happens when an alarm transmitter has a position in the recieving system but a different one is provided via the alarm.
+   Contact SOS Alarm and clarify what happens when an alarm transmitter has a position in the receiving system but a different one is provided via the alarm.